ef-ds/deque/PERFORMANCE.md

 /1000000-4     7.01M ± 0%    14.00M ± 0%   +99.78%  (p=0.000 n=10+10)
 ```

-The standlist list package when used as a stack, displays similar levels of performance when compared to using it as a FIFO queue.
+The standard list package when used as a stack, displays similar levels of performance when compared to using it as a FIFO queue.
 However, Deque is much faster and displays a much lower memory footprint when used as a stack as well.

 deque vs [CustomSliceQueue](testdata_test.go) - FIFO queue - [microservice tests](benchmark-microservice_test.go)